Mapei Stadium – Città del Tricolore: History

 Sassuolo's move and MAPEI's acquisition and subsequent renaming of the stadium have led to significant backlash from Reggiana supporters.
-The protests included demonstrations at the 2015 TIM Trophy and during some Sassuolo's Serie A games and the formation of a group called "Via il Sassuolo da Reggio Emilia" (Sassuolo out of Reggio Emilia), but also marches through the city center to raise the attention on the topic.
-In June 2016 a group of Reggiana ultras attended the Campionato Primavera match held in the stadium between Roma and Juventus and protested against the stadium’s ownership.
-In September 2016, Luca Vecchi, Mayor of Reggio Emilia, was heavily booed by the fans during the club's presentation due to the Municipality position on the dispute.
+The protests included demonstrations at the 2015 TIM Trophy and during some Sassuolo's Serie A games and the formation of a group called "Via il Sassuolo da Reggio Emilia" (Sassuolo out of Reggio Emilia), who organized protest marches through the city center.
+In June 2016 a group of Reggiana ultras attended the Campionato Primavera match held in the stadium between Roma and Juventus and protested against the stadium's ownership.
+In September 2016, Luca Vecchi, mayor of Reggio Emilia, was heavily booed by the fans during the club's presentation due to the Municipality position on the dispute.

 Events

 It is currently used mostly for football matches and is the home ground of Reggiana.
 It also hosts larger rugby union matches for the United Rugby Championship team Zebre of Parma.

 Football club Carpi used the ground for home matches during the 2011–12 season.
 In the 2013–14 season, the promoted Serie A side, Sassuolo, played at the ground.
 They signed a two-year rent deal with Reggiana, which manages the venue.
-The agreement struck with Reggiana also included infrastructural improvements, including new benches and locker rooms, along with the development of new marketing and trade policies, which aimed to take advantage of the business opportunities that come with the club's Serie A promotion.
+The agreement struck with Reggiana also included infrastructure improvements, new benches and locker rooms, and the development of new marketing and trade policies.
 The stadium was consequently renamed Mapei Stadium – Città del Tricolore.

-The stadium hosted the 2016 UEFA Women's Champions League Final between Wolfsburg and Lyon, the 2020 Supercoppa Italiana between Juventus and Napoli, and the 2021 Coppa Italia Final between Atalanta and Juventus.
+The stadium hosted the 2016 UEFA Women's Champions League final between Wolfsburg and Lyon, the 2020 Supercoppa Italiana between Juventus and Napoli, and the 2021 Coppa Italia Final between Atalanta and Juventus.